jerryhgladinet/docs/admin/source/chapter03.rst

 .. note::

-    Branding of android client can now be automated from partner portal (http://www.centrestack.com).
+    Branding the android client can now be automated from your partner portal (http://www.centrestack.com).
     The information here in this section is preserved for legacy reference.
-Please goto http://www.centrestack.com to brand Android client.
+Please goto http://www.centrestack.com to brand the Android client.

 The branding of Android client and iOS client is done from www.centrestack.com, instead of from your own  server.